 The two Italian tracks will immediately take us to sound world of Rossini and Donizetti with a hint of Mozart’s orchestral coloratura runs in the vocal writing.

 The first Italian track [Track 6] “D’una madre disperata” from ‘Il Crociato in Egitto” begins very much in the style of Mozart’s most difficult coloratura arias.
 Damrau slowly enters with a commanding tone before dispatching the fiendishly difficult coloratura runs with great agility.
-In fact, she kicks them off with miniscule tone, slowly crescendoing with each passing line.
+In fact, she kicks them off with minuscule tone, slowly crescendoing with each passing line.

-The piece then goes into an andante cantabile.
+The piece then goes into an Andante cantabile.
 Damrau relishes in the lines emphasizing the trills and bringing out the long phrases with a warmer sound.
 In the final section, the cabaletta, the soprano’s sound brightens as her character’s fears are turned to joy.
 The coloratura, which began with a harsher attack, is lighter here and it is evident that Damrau is enjoying each moment through her virtuosic variations.
-As with Bel Canto aria Damrau dispatches a C# to close the aria in true virtuoso form.
+As with a Bel Canto aria, Damrau dispatches a C# to close the aria in true virtuoso form.

-The second aria [Tracjk 9] “Sulla Rupe triste, sola” from “Emma di Resburgo” begins with a sweeping harp solo that paints an image of lament before Damrau enters with a weeping tone that comments on her character’s solitude, the soprano extending the phrases as if trying to dwell on each note as long as possible.
+The second aria [Track 9] “Sulla Rupe triste, sola” from “Emma di Resburgo” begins with a sweeping harp solo that paints an image of lament before Damrau enters with a weeping tone that comments on her character’s solitude, the soprano extending the phrases as if trying to dwell on each note as long as possible.
 A joyous chorus interrupts the bleakness, the music shifting to a joyful cabaletta laden with bravura runs that are dispatched with freedom and relative ease.
-Damrau’s voice may be gaining in weight these days, but this particular passage harkens back to earlier days in her career and a clear reminder that she remains a vocal virtuoso of the highest order.
+Damrau’s voice may be gaining in heft these days, but this particular passage harkens back to earlier days in her career and a clear reminder that she remains a vocal virtuoso of the highest order.
 Each vocal cascade brims with delight, climaxing in a wonderful high note.

 The French masterpieces

-Isabelle’s aria from “Robert le Diable” does not contain the coloratura spectacle of other arias, but allows Damrau to really use her middle register, unleasing her power.
-The soprano takes liberties withe line, giving a sense of rhapsodic freedom with tempo, all while making a progressive diminuendo from fortissimo to pianissmo over the course of the musical number.
+Isabelle’s aria from “Robert le Diable” does not contain the coloratura spectacle of other arias, but allows Damrau to really use her middle register, unleashing her power.
+The soprano takes liberties with the line, giving a sense of rhapsodic freedom with tempo, all while making a progressive diminuendo from fortissimo to pianissimo over the course of the musical number.
 Her voice is accompanied so brilliantly by the oboe and harp imitating the nostalgic qualities of Damrau’s timbre.
 Most brilliant is how Damrau builds the aria to its final climax and where she finally lets out a visceral outcry, the sound coming out with dramatic emphasis as she builds to the higher extensions of the voice accompanied by a full orchestra.

 “Ah. mon dieu” from “L’Etoile du Nord” begins with continuous declamation, Damrau expressing each phrase with a poetic touch all while accompanied by the solo flute.
 But in perhaps the most unique musical moment of the entire album, the aria turns to a duet between one flute and soprano.
 Imagine the mad scene from “Lucia Di Lammermoor” but longer and more challenging technically.
 Damrau follows each flute queue with exactness.
 As the flute’s rhythm grows in its bravura, so does Damrau’s coloratura.
 A second flute arrives on the scene, transferring the passage into a trio before the chorus and the full orchestra enter in a waltz-like rhythm.
 However, when the flutes enter once again the orchestra stops and this time they are all accompanied by chorus creating the impression of a full orchestra.
 This happens all the while Damrau continues her coloratura line playfully.